 - Use immediately or chill before serving.
 Keep refrigerated.
 (Contents may settle over time.
 Just shake your jar before using.)

 Alisa’s (Go Dairy Free) How to Make Your Own Gluten-Free Flour in 3 Minutes or Less Alisa also shows you How to Make Nut Milk using nut flour.
-Elana’s (Elana’s Pantry) How to Make Almond Milk Lexie’s (Lexie’s Kitchen) How to Make Your Own Coconut Butter Do you have another great “How to” tip (or post if you’re a blogger) on making something basic for gluten-free, real food living?
+Elana’s (Elana’s Pantry) How to Make Almond Milk Lexie’s (Flo and Grace) How to Make Your Own Coconut Butter Do you have another great “How to” tip (or post if you’re a blogger) on making something basic for gluten-free, real food living?
 Tell us about it in your comment.
-(Please don’t leave links as they are recognized as spam.)
+(Please don’t leave links as they will be recognized as spam.)